Ethics at CGIAR

 Directly to the Office of Ethics and Business Conduct

 Reports can be made directly to the Office of Ethics and Business Conduct via email: email@example.com.
 If these are submitted anonymously, i.e., via email addresses that do not identify the sender, no effort will be made to identify the reporter.
 As with the hotline, please make your report as specific as possible to allow us to thoroughly review and respond to your concerns.
 The kind of information which is helpful to us includes:

 - The nature of the illegal or unethical conduct that have reason to believe occurred.

 - The location(s) and date(s) when it took place, or when you observed the issue.

 - A description of what exactly happened.

-- The names and job titles of those who were involved, and the organization(s) for which they work.
+- The names and job titles of those who were involved.

 - Any other information you think is relevant for us to know.

 No matter how it is received, every report will be reviewed to determine if the concern expressed needs to be examined further.
 In some cases, depending on the nature of the concern, some reports may be directed to the relevant entity for review.
 If you choose to provide contact information, at certain points during the review process you may be contacted for additional information.